MayankVikash/mayankvikash.in/index.md

 ## Contribute to mayankvikash.in

 mayankvikash.in is a growing website and it is currently managed by a single person.
-If you want to help others by share your learning, you are most welcome to do so.
+If you want to help others by sharing your learning, you are most welcome to do so.
 Share the link of your article by tagging @MayankVikash1 on Twitter and your article will be on this website.

 Whether it is a programming blog or tip, course or tutorial, news or just opinion, all are treated as the same and given equal importance.
 This site covers a wide-ranging of categories.
 Don't hesitate to send your article if you are a new article.
 I will edit and mistakes to make the article stand out to readers.